nathan-yan/deep-gui/README.md

 ![flatten layer](https://raw.githubusercontent.com/nathan-yan/deep-gui/backend/readme_imgs/image3.png)

+> ❓ What is a "dense" layer?
+>
+> A dense layer is a matrix multiplication.
+If you remember from linear algebra, a N x M matrix multplied with a M x P matrix produces an output with size N x P.
+> In the case of our image, we are transforming a 28 x 28 image of a digit into a 1 x 784 vector (this is what the flatten layer does).
+When we define our `in_features` and `out_features`, we are defining the size of the other matrix we are multiplying.
+Since we decided `in_features = 784` and `out_features=10`, our other matrix is of size 784 x 10.
+If we multiply the 1 x 784 vector with the 784 x 10 matrix, we get a vector of size 1 x 10.
+Each of these ten numbers corresponds to how much the network thinks the input image is a certain digit.

 The final step is to add a softmax layer.
 A softmax layer normalizes the output of your dense layer so that they add up to 1.
 The reason for this is that your network is actually outputting probabilities.
 Each output is the probability that the image is a certain digit.
 In order for the outputs to be valid probabilities, they must add up to 1.
 As an example, if our network outputs the following probabilities:

 ```